com-480-data-visualization/com-480-project-JobInsider/milestone-3/README.md

 # Milestone 3

-See `README.md` in the root of the repository.
+See `README.md` file in the root of the repository.